fredgibbs/fredgibbs.github.io/courses/etc/zotero.md

 ## Use the Zotero Application, not just the website.
 What's most important is that you can access the course readings.
-But I highly recommend that you install and use the Zotero (the Standalone version) on your computer rather than just downloading the readings from the the course library online.
+But I highly recommend that, if possible, you install and use the Zotero (the Standalone version) on your computer rather than just downloading the readings from the the course library online.

-For one, it makes getting and organizing the course readings far more convenient.
+One: it makes getting and organizing the course readings far more convenient.

+Two: It will make managing your research bibliographies for your historiographic essay far far more convenient.

-Perhaps more importantly, learning how to stay organized in your studies is a crucial skill that you'll want to develop sooner than later because it will save you tremendous amounts of time.
+Most: Learning how to stay organized in your studies is a crucial skill that you'll want to develop sooner than later because it will save you tremendous amounts of time.
 This course is a great excuse to start experimenting with finding a process that works best for you.
-Your future self will thank you.
+Your future self will thank you!